darnstrom/daqp/docs/docs/matlab.md

 ```matlab
 [x,fval,exitflag,info] = daqp.quadprog(H,f,A,bupper,blower,sense);
 ```
 This will solve the problem with default settings.
-A more flexible interface is also offered, where we first setup the problem and then solve it
+A more flexible interface is also offered, where we first setup the problem and then solve it:
 ```matlab
 d = daqp();
 d.setup(H,f,A,bupper,blower,sense);